Herbivore Digestive Processes

 Both types obtain 100% of their food from plant forages.
 But unlike humans, both types of herbivores gain a significant part of their nutrition directly from the digestion of billions of bacteria inhabiting their one or more stomachs.
 Here is how they obtain that extra nutrition.

-Ruminants (i.e. cows, sheep, goats) have 4 stomachs and chew their cud.
+Ruminants (i.e. cows, sheep, goats) have four stomachs and chew their cud.
 (Take a look at Carnivore Digestive System for a refresher on the anatomy of the cow's digestive system.
 No, cows aren't carnivores.)

 Holstein dairy cows in a UK pasture